ericcornelissen/js-regex-security-scanner/CONTRIBUTING.md

 ### Bug Reports

-If you have problems with the _JavaScript Regex Security Scanner_ or think you've found a bug, please report it to the developers; we ask you to always open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.
+If you have problems with the project or think you've found a bug, please report it to the developers; we ask you to always open an issue describing the bug as soon as possible so that we, and others, are aware of the bug.

 Before reporting a bug, make sure you've actually found a real bug.
 Carefully read the documentation and see if it really says you can do what you're trying